ssurmund/mdown2html-outline/README.md

 *mdown2html-outline* is a simple Python tool to convert all markdown files in a directory tree into html files.
 Furthermore it creates a nice outline for these files.

 **requirements:**
-The tool is developed on Ubuntu linux using Python2.7.
+The tool was developed on Ubuntu linux using Python2.7.
 It was not tested with Python3 so far, so there might be be some small adaptions necessary when using a new version of Python.

 **usage:**
 `python mdown2html_outline.py <rood-directory>`